Parenteral Nutrition

 SMOFlipid®

-With SMOFlipid, Fresenius Kabi answered the call from parenteral nutrition and critical care medical societies for an alternative to soybean oil-based lipid injectable emulsion.
-It’s the first four-oil lipid emulsion in the U.S. —a blend of soybean oil, medium-chain triglycerides, olive oil, and fish oil— and the first and only advancement in lipid emulsions in more than 40 years.
-Safe, well-tolerated,1,2 and administered to over 7* million patients worldwide, SMOFlipid provides energy and essential fatty acids.
+With SMOFlipid, Fresenius Kabi supported parenteral nutrition and critical care societies’ need for an alternative to soybean oil-based lipid injectable emulsion.
+It’s the first four-oil lipid emulsion in the U.S. — a blend of soybean oil, medium-chain triglycerides, olive oil, and fish oil— and the first and only advancement in lipid emulsions in more than 40 years.
+This unique four-oil blend has a well-established safety and tolerability profile.1 Administered to over 7* million patients worldwide, SMOFlipid provides energy and essential fatty acids.
 With this innovative product, you now have an alternative option for patients at every age and stage requiring parenteral nutrition.

 References: